 We cracked Stuxnet.
-Now we help asset owners to build resilient OT infrastructures.
+Now we help large enterprises to build resilient OT infrastructures.

 We have been among the first to develop the field of OT security, way back in the Nineties.
 We have cracked the Stuxnet malware.
 We have helped asset owners in critical infrastructure and manufacturing to protect against nation-state level cyber attacks.